Medically reviewed by Drugs.com. Last updated on Dec 21, 2021.

-To achieve maximum contraceptive effectiveness, Amethyst must be taken exactly as directed and at intervals not exceeding 24 hours.
+To achieve maximum contraceptive effectiveness, Amethyst (levonorgestrel and ethinyl estradiol tablets) must be taken exactly as directed and at intervals not exceeding 24 hours.
 The possibility of ovulation and conception prior to initiation of medication should be considered.
 Women who do not wish to become pregnant after discontinuation should be advised to immediately use another method of birth control.
 The dosage of Amethyst is one white tablet daily without any tablet-free interval.

-It is recommended that Amethyst be taken at the same time each day.
+It is recommended that Amethyst tablets be taken at the same time each day.

 Initiation of Therapy

 Instructions for beginning Amethyst are provided in Table 4 below.

 |Current contraceptive therapy||Amethyst start day||Nonhormonal back-up method of birth control needed when correctly starting Amethyst?|

 |None|| Day 1 of patient’s menstrual cycle

 (during the first 24 hours of her period)

 |21-day COC regimen OR 28-day COC regimen||Day 1 of patient’s withdrawal bleed, at the latest 7 days after her last active tablet||No|